 Modern design and clever construction have made it possible to transform residential and commercial spaces into tasteful wine rooms, wine walls, and wine caves.
 Limited square footage dedicated to smaller collections are no exception.
 In fact, with knowledge, experienced support and the right cooling technology, a small wine storage vision can become a reality in your home or place of business.

-A terrific first step when contemplating the right cooling system to store and age wine is using Wine Guardian’s wine cellar cooling calculator, which offers recommendations for Wine Guardian solutions depending upon your requirements.
+A terrific first step when contemplating the right cooling system to store and age wine is using Wine Guardian’s wine cellar cooling calculator, which offers recommendations for small wine cellar solutions depending upon your requirements.
 The calculator’s “advanced mode” is appropriate when more in-depth design and construction parameters have been set.

-It is important—particularly for smaller wine rooms—not to select a wine cooling system that is too big.
+It is important not to select a wine cellar cooling unit that has too much capacity for a small wine cellar.
 A unit that is too powerful may cool the area too quickly to dehumidify the air properly.
-The air will hold more moisture than it should and jeopardize relative humidity, which should hold steady between 50-70%.
+The air will hold more moisture than it should and can affect the ideal humidity for wine storage, which should hold steady between 50-70%.
 Too much humidity causes mold and glue on labels to break down.

-Wine Guardian systems are engineered to maintain ideal conditions according to your specifications and the type of wine being stored.
-Our units cycle on and off, operating only a few minutes per hour—or as needed—to maintain precise temperatures and humidity levels.
+Small wine cellar cooling units should be engineered to maintain ideal conditions according to your specifications and the type of wine being stored.
+Wine Guardian units cycle on and off, operating only a few minutes per hour — or as needed — to maintain precise temperatures and humidity levels.

-Smaller wine storage options can be particularly appealing to those eager to install a system without the support of a contractor.
-Our plug-and-play TTW systems can be installed flush to the wall for an unobtrusive look within an elegant wine room or cabinet and are surprisingly quiet to run.
+Small wine storage options can be particularly appealing to those eager to install a system without the support of a contractor.
+Through-the-wall units can be installed flush to the wall for an unobtrusive look within an elegant wine room or cabinet and are surprisingly quiet to run.
 The temperature gauge is easy to adjust and shares a panel with the temperature and humidity displays, making it simple for the owner to maintain pristine conditions for their wine collection.
-The TTW018 checks all the boxes for many Wine Guardian clients and is our most popular unit for small spaces.

-Ductless split systems provide a maximum cooling capacity of 2,800 BTUs/hour and are perfect for wine rooms lacking the space to accommodate ductwork or venting.
+Ductless split wine cellar refrigeration systems provide a maximum cooling capacity of 2,800 BTUs/hour and are perfect for wine rooms lacking the space to accommodate ductwork or venting.
 These conditioning units can be surface mounted or mounted through the wall to save maximum space, and they provide the flexibility of a split system.
-Envision a compact fan-coil that fits well within a racking system or above a doorway, with a sleek condensing unit that also comes in a small footprint and mounts to a variety of structures.
+Envision a compact fan coil that fits well within a racking system or above a doorway, with a sleek condensing unit that also comes in a small footprint and mounts to a variety of structures.

-Our small ducted split systems are particularly quiet and virtually vibration-free, making them ideal for cellars with not enough space to house a self-contained wine cooling unit.
-The smaller wine cellar air conditioner has a maximum capacity of 3,400 BTUs/hour and has several accessories to meet the needs of your application, including an electric heater option.
+Ducted wine cellar cooling units that are split are commonly known as the quietest system and are virtually vibration-free, making them ideal for cellars with too little space to house self-contained wine cooling units.
+Smaller wine cellar air conditioners have a maximum capacity of 3,400 BTUs/hour and have several accessories to meet the needs of the application, including an electric heater option.

-With the best wine cellar refrigeration unit, anyone can maintain exceptional climate control conditions for their small wine storage spaces that are on par with those found in larger, more elaborate wine cellars.
-Whether you prefer to install a system on your own or wish to work with an engineer or contractor, Wine Guardian solutions are designed with you and your collection in mind.
+With the best wine cellar refrigeration unit, anyone can maintain exceptional climate control conditions for their small wine storage spaces, often on par with those found in larger, more elaborate wine cellars.
+Whether you prefer to install a system on your own or wish to work with an engineer or contractor, Wine Guardian products are designed with you and your collection in mind.